khoinguyenpham/Analyze-a-vulnerable-system-for-a-small-business/README.md

 ## Step-By-Step Instructions
 ### Part 1: Preparation
--Prepare NIST framework material
+1. Prepare NIST framework material

--Review information about the vulnerable server
+2. Review information about the vulnerable server

 Vulnerability assessments typically include a description of the system being evaluated and the scope of the project:

-+System Description highlights the relevant components, architecture, and dependencies of the system being assessed.
+* System Description highlights the relevant components, architecture, and dependencies of the system being assessed.
 All of these parts and connections make up the attack surface of the vulnerable information system.

-+Scope specifies the focus and boundaries of the assessment.
+* Scope specifies the focus and boundaries of the assessment.
 For example, you might specify that the scope of this assessment only relates to the confidentiality, availability, and integrity of the data on the server—not the physical security of the server or its related IT systems.
 ### Part 2: Perform a risk assessment
 Step 1: Explain the purpose of the information system